Applications for the 2022 season are now closed.

 - Access to Materials for the Arts

-- This Residency is project- and curriculum-based, we do not provide housing or studio space
+- Residency is project and curriculum based, we do not provide housing or studio space

 EA Curriculum Description

 The EA AIR has the option to participate in intensive professional development workshops concurrent with the Fellowship curriculum.
-The curriculum addresses the history of socially engaged art, community organizing methods, and best practices for establishing and sustaining community partnerships, as well as individual critiques and group feedback sessions to support EA participants in the development and creation of new and continued work.
+The curriculum addresses the history of socially engaged art, community organizing methods, and best practices for establishing and sustaining community partnerships.
+Individual Critiques and group feedback sessions to support EA participants in the development and creation of new and continued work are also available.
 Sessions are led by More Art staff and guest facilitators.
 These workshops are meant to support the EA AIR in the development of a public project.

 This timeline illustrates the arc of the program.
 This is a suggested timeline which can be adapted to fit the needs of the proposed project and should be articulated in the project narrative.
 More Art focuses on supporting Residents in the varying stages of long-term work.
 Each phase (I-III) denotes the focus of professional development programs and support.

-- Residency orientation and intensive 2-day workshop and retreat on Feb.6 and 7, 2021
+- Residency orientation and intensive 2-day workshop and retreat on Feb.
+5 and 6, 2022

 - Monthly check-in sessions to be scheduled in advance with More Art staff